Half-11/Basic-Modding-Guide-for-Morrowind/README.md

-# Morrowind Basic Modding Guide
+# Morrowind: Basic Modding Guide

 ## About this guide
 This guide aims to help (new) players to improve the game of Morrowind by giving step-by-step instructions on how to install the most essential mods.